A HOME FOR ANYONE ADDICTED TO ARABIC.

 – as a root.

-It is often said that the system of roots makes the learning of vocabulary easier: once you know the root, you have a clue to the meaning.
+It is often said that the system of roots makes the learning of easier: once you know the root, you have a clue to the meaning.
 Well, mostly yes.
 But sometimes, what you have is group of very similar looking and sounding words, with different meanings.
 This root excels in this.

 jama root